History and exam

 female sex

-multiple recent episodes of level 1 hypoglycemia
+multiple recent episodes of level 1 hypoglycaemia

-use of hypoglycemia-causing drugs (nondiabetic)
+use of hypoglycaemia-causing drugs (non-diabetic)

-Polypharmacy also increases the risk of hypoglycemia.[3]
+Polypharmacy also increases the risk of hypoglycaemia.[3]

 exercise

-Exercise can increase the risk of hypoglycemia during, immediately after, or with prolonged delay (up to 24 hours) following the activity.[1][3][4][36]
+Exercise can increase the risk of hypoglycaemia during, immediately after, or with prolonged delay (up to 24 hours) following the activity.[1][3][4][36][37]
 This typically occurs in patients with type 1 diabetes treated with insulin.
-The greater the intensity of exercise and the longer the duration of activity, the greater the risk of hypoglycemia, with aerobic activities (e.g., walking, jogging, cycling, or swimming) posing more risk than brief anaerobic activities (e.g., sprinting or weightlifting).[36]
-Exercise induces hypoglycemia through a variety of mechanisms, which include increased insulin sensitivity and insulin-dependent transport of glucose into the muscles through glucose transporter type 4 (GLUT4) receptors.[36][42]
+The greater the intensity of exercise and the longer the duration of activity, the greater the risk of hypoglycaemia, with aerobic activities (e.g., walking, jogging, cycling, or swimming) posing more risk than brief anaerobic activities (e.g., sprinting or weightlifting).[36]
+Exercise induces hypoglycaemia through a variety of mechanisms, which include increased insulin sensitivity and insulin-dependent transport of glucose into the muscles through glucose transporter type 4 (GLUT4) receptors.[36][43]
 Patients who increase their activity levels over time may experience a reduction in their overall insulin requirements due to the sustained increase in insulin sensitivity.[36]

 liver failure